 - Standpipe water tanks

-Disadvantages of other water tank mixers:
+Points of consideration for other water tank mixers:

 - Cannot lower THMs other disinfectant byproducts